 It’s interesting to note that these arctic and subarctic lands were in many cases worse than the existing lands back in Scandinavia.
 Just why would the Vikings be interested in Iceland?

 One of the primary reasons for Viking interest in Iceland was due to the abundant population of walruses.
-At the time walrus tusk ivory was highly prized with great demand from European markets.
+At the time European markets highly prized walrus tusk ivory.

 The seafaring Northern-European Vikings essentially monopolized the walrus tusk trade with their extensive trade networks.
 The walrus tusks were so valuable that the Icelandic Norsemen would eventually hunt them into extinction on the island.

-It is commonly told in the Icelandic sagas (Saga of Erik the Red and Saga of the Greenlanders) that Erik the Red discovered and settled Greenland after being banished from Iceland for manslaughter.
+Icelandic sagas (Saga of Erik the Red and Saga of the Greenlanders) commonly reference that Erik the Red discovered and settled Greenland after his banishment from Iceland for manslaughter.

-However, it is increasingly believed that while this story may be true, he was actually following the trail of walruses in search of their prized tusks.
+However, while this story may be true, he was actually following the trail of walruses in search of their prized tusks.

 When Did the Vikings Discover the Americas